|

 Keywords: Angle's Class II malocclusion, fixed orthodontic treatment, orthodontic mini-screws, patients' perception

-How to cite this article: Tekale PD, Parhad SM, Rathi GC, Fafat KK, Nathani R, Mhaske AR, Patil DB, Patil H. Patients' perception on mini-screws used for orthodontic treatment in Class II Malocclusion.
-Int J Orthod Rehabil 2020;11:118-22 |
+Tekale PD, Parhad SM, Rathi GC, Fafat KK, Nathani R, Mhaske AR, Patil DB, Patil H. Patients' perception on mini-screws used for orthodontic treatment in Class II Malocclusion.
+Int J Orthod Rehabil 2020;11:118-22

-How to cite this URL: Tekale PD, Parhad SM, Rathi GC, Fafat KK, Nathani R, Mhaske AR, Patil DB, Patil H. Patients' perception on mini-screws used for orthodontic treatment in Class II Malocclusion.
-Int J Orthod Rehabil [serial online] 2020 [cited 2023 May 31];11:118-22.
-Available from: https://www.orthodrehab.org/text.asp?2020/11/3/118/295890 |
+Tekale PD, Parhad SM, Rathi GC, Fafat KK, Nathani R, Mhaske AR, Patil DB, Patil H. Patients' perception on mini-screws used for orthodontic treatment in Class II Malocclusion.
+Int J Orthod Rehabil [serial online] 2020 [cited 2024 Mar 28];11:118-22.
+Available from: https://www.orthodrehab.org/text.asp?2020/11/3/118/295890

 Class II malocclusion is the most commonly seen malocclusion, and it affects approximately one-third of the population.[1]
 The diagnostic finding in Class II malocclusion is either maxillary protrusion or mandibular skeletal retrusion or a combination of both.
 Treatment of Angle's Class II malocclusions with maxillary anterior crowding and excessive overjet generally involves either extraction of two maxillary premolars or distalization of maxillary posterior teeth, or the use of Class II elastics.
 In orthodontics science, recently, a large number of intra-oral and extra-oral distalizing appliances and techniques have been introduced that reduce or minimize the need for patient compliance in order to correct Class II malocclusion.[2]